biodiversity-aq/SCAR2022_structuring-and-managing-biological-data-workshop/README.md

 ## Antarctic and Southern Ocean biodiversity Special Issue - Biodiversity Data Journal

 We are still open for submissions.
-If you would like to submit your dataset for this special issue, please send an email to avandeputte(a)naturalsciences.be
+If you would like to submit your dataset for this special issue, please send an email to data-biodiversity-aq(a)naturalsciences.be

 ## Q&A